Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 2.7 2017-09-11
+  - Minor correction, to the `reason` (status) for domains offered from waiting list, since the `reason` did not comply with the XSD definition.
+The `reason` is corrected in EPP service version: EPP 2.4.2

 - 2.6 2018-08-22
   - Describes EPP service 2.4.X
-  - Added information on status `enqueued` for check domain command
+  - Added information on `reason` (status) `enqueued` for check domain command
   - Added information on silenced out of band communication for change of billing contact for a domain

 - 2.5 2018-06-22